 Over time, Barstocks hands the management of this task to a staffing agency.
 As an incentive to work with the best distributors, the staffing agency is offered payment in the form of a commission.

-In the end, the staffing agency gets paid per sale by Barstocks, and distributors get paid per sale by the staffing agency.
+Ultimately, the staffing agency gets paid per sale by Barstocks, and distributors get paid per sale by the staffing agency.

 Think about this story and ask yourself where you fit in.
 Are you an advertiser like Barstocks Bakery, a network like the staffing agency, or a partner like a flyer distributor?